purcell/color-theme-sanityinc-solarized/README.markdown

 ### Via ELPA

-If you have Emacs 24, which includes package.el, you can just install the theme using the package on marmalade-repo.org.
+If you have Emacs 24, which includes package.el, you can just install the theme using the packages on marmalade-repo.org or [Melpa](http://melpa.milkbox.net/).

 Make sure you have something like the following in your Emacs startup file (`~/.emacs.d/init.el`, or `~/.emacs`):